getchui/sample-apps/cpp_sdk/facial_recognition/11/README.md

 ### Build Instructions
 * Place Trueface include files and `libtf.a` in `../../trueface_sdk/`
+* Download the appropriate face recognition model using the download scripts which come bundled with the SDK.
 * replace `<LICENSE_CODE>` with your license code in `src/main.cpp`
 * `mkdir build && cd build`
 * `cmake ..`
 * `make`